War bride: Philippine–American War

-After the Philippine–American War, some Filipina women married U.S. servicemen.
-Those Filipinas were already U.S. nationals and so when they immigrated to the U.S., their legal status was made significantly different from that of previous Asian immigrants to the U.S.
+After the Philippine–American War, some Filipina women married US servicemen.
+Those Filipinas were already US nationals and so when they immigrated to the US, their legal status was made significantly different from that of previous Asian immigrants to the US.

 War brides in World War I

 There are no official figures for war brides in World War I. One report estimated that 25,000 Canadian servicemen married British women during World War I. In World War II, approximately 48,000 women married Canadian servicemen overseas.
 By 31 March 1948, the Canadian government had transported about 43,500 war brides and 21,000 children to Canada.

-There is no exact number but research estimates on the number of World War I European brides married to American soldiers show that between 5,000 and 18,000 immigrated to the United States after World War I. The brides came from Belgium, England, Ireland, France, Russia, Italy and Germany.
+There is no exact number but research estimates on the number of World War I European brides married to American soldiers show that between 5,000 and 18,000 immigrated to the United States after World War I. The brides came from Belgium, England, Ireland, France, Russia, Italy, and Germany.

 War brides in World War II

-A U.S. serviceman and a British woman in Bournemouth, England, 1941.
+A US serviceman and a British woman in Bournemouth, England, 1941.

-United States of America
+United States

 Estimates suggest 200,000 women from Continental Europe were married to American soldiers.
 An estimated 70,000 G.I. war brides left the United Kingdom, 15,500 from Australia, 14,000-20,000 from Germany, and 1,500 from New Zealand, between the years 1942 and 1952, having married American soldiers.

-After the end of World War II, 50,000 to 100,000 women from East Asia were married to American soldiers, and in total it is estimated that 200,000 Asian women migrated from Philippines, Japan and South Korea between 1945 and 1965.
-The estimates for the war brides and military spouses from 1947 to 1975 from Japan totalled 66,681, from Korea 28,205, from the Philippines, 51,747, from Thailand 11,660, and from Vietnam 8,040.
-The war bride allowed Asian men and American american soldiers to import Asian brides for marriage.
-825 marriages were record in Japan (including Okinawa), during this period with 397 marriages were to Japanese American soldiers, 211 to white american soldiers and 15 to african american soldiers.
+After the end of World War II, 50,000 to 100,000 women from East Asia were married to American soldiers, and in total it is estimated that 200,000 Asian women migrated from Philippines, Japan, and South Korea between 1945 and 1965.
+The estimates for the war brides and military spouses from 1947 to 1975 totaled 66,681 from Japan, 28,205 from Korea, 51,747 from the Philippines, 11,660 from Thailand, and 8,040 from Vietnam.
+The war bride allowed Asian men and American soldiers to import Asian brides for marriage.
+825 marriages were record in Japan (including Okinawa), during this period with 397 marriages were to Japanese American soldiers, 211 to White American soldiers, and 15 to African American soldiers.

-The U.S. Army's Operation War Bride, which eventually transported an estimated 70,000 women and children, began in Britain in early 1946.
+The US Army's Operation War Bride, which eventually transported an estimated 70,000 women and children, began in Britain in early 1946.
 The press dubbed it Operation Diaper Run.
-The first group of war brides (452 British women and their 173 children, and one bridegroom) left Southampton harbor on on January 26, 1946, and arrived in the U.S. on February 4, 1946.
-According to British Post-War Migration, the U.S. Immigration and Naturalization Service reported 37,553 war brides from the British Isles took advantage of the War Brides Act of 1945 to emigrate to the United States, along with 59 war bridegrooms.
+The first group of war brides (452 British women and their 173 children, and one bridegroom) left Southampton harbor on on January 26, 1946, and arrived in the US on February 4, 1946.
+According to British Post-War Migration, the US Immigration and Naturalization Service reported 37,553 war brides from the British Isles took advantage of the War Brides Act of 1945 to emigrate to the United States, along with 59 war bridegrooms.